pkibbey/pkibbey.github.io/src/content/blog/design-systems.md

    Teams need to see the immediate value in using the system.
 If it’s not faster or easier than creating bespoke solutions, they’ll ignore it.

 4. **You Can’t Outrun Culture**
-   If the company’s culture prioritizes speed over process, even the
+   If the company’s culture prioritizes speed over process, even the best-designed system will struggle to gain traction.